JGroup-Consulting/jgroup-SafeCreation/README.md

     5. Verify in CyberArk Identity > Roles that there is a new role = SAFENAME_Usr
     ```

-7. Next steps - add the revelent users that need to use the accounts in the safe to the new User role
+7. Next steps - add the revelent users that need to use the accounts in the safe to the new User role manually in the PVWA